sehHeiden/geospeed/readme.md

 So far the code is lazy.
 A show method only executes on the row it will show, counting on all rows.
 Lazy execution can lead to double execution, so I remove all count methods.
 The slowest part seems to be writing.
-But differentiating the timing is difficult due to the lazy execution.
+But differentiating the timing is challenging due to the lazy execution.
 The data is saved as a geoqarquet file with 3618339 polygons, the size was about 320 MB with snappy compression and 250 MB with ZSTD.
 Saving as a single parquet file takes about 158 seconds.
 I would have liked to use more containers on a single device and let them talk to each other to get multiple workers and a master to see how much multi-node